YuyangJ0/UChicago-Playground/README.md

 <h1 align="center">🎓 UChicago Playground (2023-2025)</h1>
 <p align="center"><em>"Efforts, Partial and Unsatisfactory"</em> at Ryerson Floor 2, UChicago</p>

 My economics professor in college once told me that UChicago is a sacred place for academic pursuit.
 Later, my first advisor at UChicago said he hoped that something of UChicago would stay with me.
 Looking back on my three-year journey—one year as an undergrad RA at Chicago Booth and two years of master's study—this has been an intensive but deeply rewarding experience.
-It transformed me from a traditional data-driven machine learning researcher into a human-centered AI practitioner.
+It transformed me from a traditional data-driven machine learning researcher into a human-centered NLP practitioner.

 At this turning point, I want to take a moment to reflect and summarize my experiences in this repository.
 Beyond formal publications, many projects here—though small or toyish—capture some key “aha” moments throughout this journey.

-Due to time constraints, I've mainly included structured outputs (e.g., reports, code, posters) related to AI topics.
-But I've also gained so much solid training in proof-based statistics during my first-year master study and hope to eventually convert my handwritten notes into LaTeX versions sometime—though I still enjoy the charm of writing by hand! 🤡
+Due to time constraints, I've mainly included **structured outputs (e.g., reports, code, posters) related to NLP topics**.
+But I've also gained so much solid training in **proof-based statistics and optimization theory** and hope to eventually convert my handwritten notes into LaTeX versions sometime—though I still enjoy the charm of writing by hand! 🤡

 ### 📋 Coding-intensive Course Summary